RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 Plotting the functions influencing each control point, we can see the cubic B spline basis functions look like this ([graph on desmos](https://www.desmos.com/calculator/ubtrhyjn0m)):
 {% image "Pasted image 20240617111409.png","-" %}
 These represent the influences of the 4 control points throughout one cubic piece of a spline.
 Alternatively, you can see the influence of the control points on the _whole_ spline in the animated figure in the basis functions section.

-// todo: reconstruct this in python, another view where this is rearranged to see the influence of one control point. maybe highlighting what view you're considering would be nice? like an eye from a control point vs a point on the spline.
-We can see from the alternative view of basis functions that one control point exerts maximum influence close to itself, and this influence diminishes away from it.
-In the first view, we see that at any given point _on the spline_, the different influences acting on it. ==does this belong in the basis function section?==

 ## Cox–de Boor recursion formula